fewagner/cait/docs/source/installing.rst

   Lastly, remember to **restart JupyterHub completely** (not just the kernel) for the changes to take effect.

+  To learn how to add a virtual environment as a kernel to jupyterlab, refer to `this great reference <https://janakiev.com/blog/jupyter-virtual-envs/>`_.

 Installation from PyPI (recommended)
 ====================================